lhartley870/oz-hacks/README.md

 #### Gallery Page

-    The main purpose of the site is to provide useful hacks for backpacking Australia and the Gallery serves a secondary useful function to users in providing inspiration for places to visit in Australia.
+    With the main purpose of the site being to provide useful hacks for backpacking Australia, the Gallery serves a secondary useful function to users in providing inspiration for places to visit in Australia.

 * **Arrangement of Photos**

     On smaller screens the Gallery page consists of images of Australia which appear to be polaroids.
 The polaroids are on opposite sides of the screen as you go down the page.
 On larger screens the Gallery page provides an overlapping/stacked structure of different sized photos as you go down the page.
 As with the hacks pages, the stacking down and across the page on all screen sizes creates content hinting encouraging the user to keep scrolling down.